vp4655/bioinformathics/README.md

 ## Usage

 We provided numbers of test examples, some are randomly generated and some are genomes found at [Bacteria ensamble website](http://bacteria.ensembl.org/index.html).
 Results that we ran are located in `outputs/` folder and its `/bacterias_outputs` and `/tests_outputs` subfolders.
+Version without memory and time statistics can be found in `no_statistics_versions` folder - just move them in root folder and follow procedure.

 Example of basic test usage with statistics :
 ````bash